desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

   3. {:#reporting-3} A pending DS update cannot be applied due to an error condition.
 There are various scenarios where an automated DS update might have been requested, but can't be fulfilled.
 These include:

        {:type="a"}
-       1. The new DS record set would break validation/resolution or is not acceptable to the Parent for some other reason (see {{validity}});
+       1. The new DS record set would break validation/resolution or is not acceptable to the Parent for some other reason (see {{validity}}).

-       2. A lock prevents DS automation (see {{locks}});
+       2. A lock prevents DS automation (see {{locks}}).

-  4. {:#reporting-4} No DS update is due, but it was determined that the Child zone is no longer compatible with the existing DS record set (e.g., DS RRset only references non-exising keys).
+  4. {:#reporting-4} No DS update is due, but it was determined that the Child zone is no longer compatible with the existing DS record set (e.g., DS RRset only references non-existing keys).

 For these reportworthy cases, the entity performing DS automation would be justified to attempt communicating the situation.
 Potential recipients are: